streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ```

 The module handler uses `JSONL` for the output type.
 The [`json!`](https://docs.rs/serde_json/latest/serde_json/macro.json.html) macro is used to write the block data to the Rust `Vec` type by using the Rust [`vec!`](https://doc.rust-lang.org/std/macro.vec.html) macro.

+**NOTE**: <i>We just need to emphasis in the tutorial that it's an example and that a lot of "rows" can be extracted per block.
+Giving the ERC20/ERC721/ERC1155 examples is a good idea as we coded it: https://github.com/streamingfast/substreams-eth-token-transfers/blob/develop/src/lib.rs#L24</i>

 ### Example manifest